markandre13/workflow/README.md

 * add rectangles, circles and text
 * move, scale, rotate, delete, set stroke and fill color
 * maintain drawing in the browser's permanent storage using IndexedDB
-* export/import drawing to/from local file in workflow's internal JSON format
+* export/import drawing to/from local file encoded in ISO/IEC 19500-2
 * various annoying glitches and usability issues which are being worked on! 😅

 **Please Note**: exports may not load in upcoming versions yet